To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - 2-Years: $5.95/month (save 40%)

-All-In-One: Halo 2+ Collar Review
+All-In-One: Halo Collar 4 Review

 You can customize Halo to keep your dog in-bounds via vibrations, sound, or static correction (a tapping sensation), effectively using it as a smart dog training collar.
 It includes Cesar Millan’s 21-day training program to teach your dog how to adapt to the system (and many other indoor and outdoor training tips).
-And it also keeps track of the number of walks your dog takes and the time spent active vs resting.
+It also keeps track of the number of walks your dog takes and the time spent active vs resting.

 The Halo could be a great solution if you need a smart training collar for a medium yard.